endurodave/C_AsyncCallback/README.md

 }
 </pre>

-<p>Asynchronous callbacks impose certain limitations because everything the callback destination thread needs must be created on the heap, packaged into a <code>CB_CallbackMsg </code>structure, and placed into an OS message queue.</p>
+<p>Asynchronous callbacks impose certain limitations because everything the callback destination thread must be created on the heap, packaged into a <code>CB_CallbackMsg </code>structure, and placed into an OS message queue.</p>

 <p>The insertion into an OS queue is platform specific.
 The <code>CB_DispatchCallbackFuncType </code>function pointer <code>typedef</code> provides the OS queue interface to be implemented for each thread event loop on the target platform.
 See the <strong>Porting</strong> section below for a more complete discussion.</p>

 <pre lang="c++">
 typedef BOOL (*CB_DispatchCallbackFuncType)(const CB_CallbackMsg* cbMsg);</pre>

 <p>Once the message is placed into the message queue, platform specific code unpacks the message and calls the <code>CB_TargetInvoke()</code> function and destroys dynamically allocated data.
-For this example, a simple <code>WorkerThreadStd </code>class provides the thread event loop using the C++ thread support library.
+For this example, a simple <code>WorkerThreadStd </code>class provides the thread event loop leveraging&nbsp;the C++ thread support library.
 While this example uses C++ threads, the callback modules are written in plain C. Abstracting the OS details from the callback implementation makes this possible.&nbsp;</p>

 <pre lang="c++">
 void WorkerThread::Process()